Florida Probate Code Regarding Out-of-state Executors

 Why Is A Deed Signed By An Executor From Another State Not Valid In Florida?

-Why the statute was changed is a matter of debate, but turf protection by Florida probate lawyers is a good bet.
-(The statute does allow a foreign executor to satisfy a mortgage owned by a deceased.)
-In addition, in many other states, the law does recognize the power of a foreign executor (say, one from Florida) to convey title to real estate by deed.
+In many other states, the law does recognize the power of a foreign executor (say, one from Florida) to convey title to real estate by deed.
 So, some out-of-state attorneys, thinking our state has the same law as their state, prepare and record a foreign executor’s deed or personal representative’s deed in Florida and think the job is done.
 Years later, the frustrated heirs or owners find out to the contrary, making for some unhappy people and the need for ancillary probate administration in Florida to cure the defect.

 Contact Our Florida Probate Lawyers for Your Estate’s Legal Needs

-The lawyers at Statewide Probate are knowledgeable when it comes to Florida’s probate code.
-In addition, we offer reasonable probate administration fees to clients with estates throughout the state, including Pensacola, West Palm Beach, Fort Meyers, Jacksonville, Tallahassee, Miami, Sarasota, Daytona Beach, Tampa Bay, and Fort Lauderdale.
+The lawyers at Statewide Probate® are knowledgeable when it comes to Florida’s probate code.
+In addition, we offer reasonable probate administration fees to clients with estates throughout the state, including Pensacola, West Palm Beach, Jacksonville, Tallahassee, Miami, Sarasota, Daytona Beach, Tampa Bay, and Fort Lauderdale.
 Contact our experienced Florida probate lawyers for a free consultation.